StackVista/stackstate-docs/setup/install-stackstate/kots-install/cluster_management.md

 ### Remove a node

 {% hint style="warning" %}
-To prevent data loss, ensure that the data has been replicated to another node before removing a node from the cluster.
+* To prevent data loss, ensure that the data has been replicated to another node before removing a node from the cluster.
-{% endhint %}

-{% hint style="warning" %}
-Master nodes cannot be removed safely.
+* **Master nodes cannot be removed safely**.
 The [section about Etcd cluster health in the kURL documentation \(kurl.sh\)](https://kurl.sh/docs/install-with-kurl/adding-nodes#etcd-cluster-health) mentions that it is important to maintain quorum.
 However, StackState has so far been unable to remove a master node without breaking the cluster.
 {% endhint %}

 To remove a node, follow these steps: